AdrienC21/CCSD/README.md

 **Edit your general configurations:**

-- Edit the file `config\general_config.py` to provide your *wandb* (Weights & Biases) information (if you want to use wandb), your timezone, and some other general parameters.
+Edit the file `config\general_config.py` to provide your *wandb* (Weights & Biases) information (if you want to use wandb), your timezone, and some other general parameters.

+Edit the `engine` value with the plotly engine you want to use.
+For Windows users, we recommend `kaleido` (see installation instructions below).
+For Linux users, we recommend `orca` (see installation instructions below).

 **Execute the code:**

-- You can either use the command line or directly the CCSD class (more information in the subsections below).
+You can either use the command line or directly the CCSD class (more information in the subsections below).

 **Combinatorial Complexes:**